-NOR1: A Norwegian demonstration organiser had created participant lists with contact information for all the participants, which they shared at the start of the event.
-This facilitates contact between participants and experts afterwards if they have questions or wish to discuss matters further.
-These lists can also be used by the participants' networks, and they can give advice to others who want more information on the topic.
+A Norwegian demonstration organizer had created participant lists with contact information for all the participants, which they shared at the start of the event.
+This facilitate contact between participants and experts afterwards if they have questions or wish to discuss matters further.
+These lists can also be used by the participants' networks, and they can give advices to others who want more information on the topic.

-ES2: In the Spanish case, participants could not only register via a website but also by phone or a phone text message.
+In the Spanish case, participants could not only register via a website but also by phone or a phone text message.
 This service is very useful for older farmers who are not familiar with ICTs.

-5.9 MONITORING & EVALUATION
+5.11.9 Monitoring & Evaluation